RiccardoGrin/LearningPytorch/README.md

 ```[['I', 'am', 'Daniel', '\n', 'I', 'am', 'Sam', '\n', 'Sam', 'I', 'am', '\n'], ['That', 'Sam-I-am', '\n', ...]```

-The resulting generations after 200 epochs, without shuffling was:
+The following is the resulting generations after 200 epochs, without shuffling, and compared to the original lyrics, it appears to be somewhat new.

 ```Sam !
  If you will let me be ,